googleapis/google-cloud-cpp/doc/packaging.md

 ```

 The following steps will install libraries and tools in `/usr/local`.
 By
-default Rocky Linux 8 does not search for shared libraries in these
+default, Rocky Linux 8 does not search for shared libraries in these
 directories, there are multiple ways to solve this problem, the following
 steps are one solution: